 What is Spoiler Alert?

-Spoiler Alert is a business-to-business online marketplace that helps organizations manage otherwise wasted food.
+Spoiler Alert's New England Marketplace is a business-to-business online marketplace that helps organizations manage otherwise wasted food.
 Through the platform, businesses with healthy, surplus food and valuable, organic waste connect to organizations that can quckly put it to use.

 Use Spoiler Alert for food donations to nonprofits, discounted food sales to local merchants and nonprofits, and other giveaway opportunities.